 How do you do gratitude?
 Please comment below.

 Diane does Biofield Tuning, Chakra Repair and Balancing, distance energy healing, health coaching, and gives you practical ways to lift your well-being.
 Make an appointment in Phoenix or Fountain Hills.
-Inquire about our healing class, Tuesday evenings in Phoenix, and free meditation classes on Mondays in Fountain Hills.
+Inquire about our healing class, Tuesday evenings in Phoenix.